 Hands, Feet, and Nails

 Winter winds, regular washing, and frequent polish changes can all do a number on your hands and nails.
-With its luxurious moisture, a few drops of Argan oil can instantly soothe dry hands and cuticles with regular application.
-You can also gently rub it into brittle, dry, and even cracked nails to soothe the nail and nail bed, encouraging repair and regrowth.
+With its luxurious moisture, a few drops of Argan oil can instantly soothe dry hands and cuticles, with regular application.
+You can also apply the oil by gently rubbing it onto brittle, dry, and even cracked nails.
+Argan oil’s vitamins and fatty acids will help to soothe the nail and nail bed, reduce cracking and encouraging repair and regrowth.

-Rub a few drops into your hands, feet, and cuticles nightly for baby soft fingers and toes.
+Rub a few drops of Argan oil into your hands, feet, and cuticles nightly for baby soft fingers and toes.
 It is actually the primary ingredient in my DIY Nail Strengthener oil, which is saving my nails right now from the harsh treatment I’ve given them recently.

 Here is a quick video of me making what I think is the best nail strengthener with Argan as the primary oil.